mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### `Int`
 Int is like intptr_t which is 64-bit on a 64-bit machine, 32-bit on a 32-bit machine

-### si32/ui32 vs i32/u32
-> Python programmers will probably be more familiar with the i32/u32 syntax.

-Yeah, for the core language types, our audience are general programmers and Python folks, not MLIR nerds 😉

-We want things to be clear and unambiguous, compiler folk can deal with naming mapping.
-We will discuss.

-> would it ever makes sense for Mojo to also support signless integers?

-I don't see a benefit to that.
-It would mean that we couldn't use the standard Python operators (which imply sign behavior, e.g. on divides).
-Signless integers are good for compilers because they want canonical forms, but users want operations that work on types.
-It's a bit of a different concern.

 ### Leading underscore `_foo` for private members
 This is a very clear extension we could consider, highly precedented of course.
 In the immediate future we are focusing on building the core systems programming features in the roadmap.
 When that is complete, we can consider "general goodness" features like this.